SERENGETI - 'place where the land runs forever'

 The Great Migration

 The Serengeti-Mara ecosystem is home to the Great Migration – the largest overland migration on earth, and for the majority of the year, the herds are moving through the Serengeti itself.
 In February, the short grass plains in the southern section of the Serengeti National Reserve provide the perfect birthplace for hundreds of thousands of white-bearded wildebeest calves.
-Those that survive the attentions of the many predators and have found their feet will begin their life-long, roughly circular journey spanning the two countries with over a million other wildebeest.
+Those that survive the attentions of the many predators will begin their life-long, roughly circular journey spanning the two countries with over a million other wildebeest.
 As the calves grow, they can cover more ground, and the herds flow north through the Grumeti Game Reserve and surrounding areas, eventually crossing into the Maasai Mara around July, before looping back into Tanzania around October.

 Nothing can truly convey the experience of sitting in the middle of the migration, surrounded by animals as far as the eye can see.
 The wildebeest are constantly vocal, with grunting contact calls interspersed with what can only be described as the desperate sound of the males trying to further their genetic future.
 The background cacophony is a permanent soundtrack to the spectacle of the Great Migration.